ashikslab/wikimedia-museumproject/README.md

   download all the images).

-3. Run the "genexifall" script- Supply the folder name containing the dwnloaded images as parameter.
+3. Run the "genexifall" script- Supply the folder name containing the downloaded images as parameter.

 4. Run parser again without any arguments.
    You should get the out.csv file generated at this step